 This is where you will come across weeping willows, lush vegetation, but also the famous water lilies!
 Monet himself once said, they say, that he felt he was actually preparing throughout his whole life for painting those water lilies.

 (And I remember when friends gave me the “Water Lilies” poster for my birthday during my Faculty years – when I was still taking French lessons and reading about the 19th century French artists like obsessed – that I have then decided to see them in person one day, right there in Monet’s garden!)

 I have seen few paintings at the Musee d’Orsey in Paris and now there they were, the genuine water lilies, right before me!

-Monet’s house and the garden are turned into the museum you can visit for about 10 euros.
-Walking through premises you will notice how charming the house is, it gives the impression as if somebody still lives there, in this such nicely decorated, original and stylish home.
+Monet’s house and the garden are turned into the museum you can visit for about 10 Euros.
+Walking through premises you will notice how charming the house is, it gives the impression as if somebody still lives there, in this nicely decorated, original and stylish home.

 There is a dinning area with big table, dominated by yellow decorations, that was famous for soirees Monet has organized for his fellow painters.

 Just imagine one of those evenings where Monet was a host welcoming Paul Cezanne, Pierre-Auguste Renoir, Camille Pissarro and other iconic French artists, serving them wine in the dinning room or taking a long walk with them through the garden, discussing art!
 They were also stepping over that green Japanese Bridge and observing sun rays dancing upon weeping willow branches on the pond surface.
 Such a vibrant place, so many colors, and such a genuine Monet’s legacy!